-Internet of Things over the years
+The Internet of Things Over the Years

-What’s great about smart assistants is that you can use them for a variety of tasks.
-From basic Google searches, playing music, set reminders, ask the weather to communicate with other people by calling and sending text messages.
-Since Alexa’s main feature is to communicate, it has been proved that it can be quite useful for old people with dementia, by answering repeated questions, telling jokes and riddles and more.
+Although smart assistants were first developed in the 60s by IBM, they have clearly evolved a lot since then when it comes to personalization.
+Since Alexa’s main feature is to communicate, it has been proved that it can be quite useful for old people with dementia, by answering repeated questions, telling jokes, riddles, and more.

 Olly’s available features are:

-- Vision enhanced natural voice interaction – it can proactively start a conversation.
+- Vision-enhanced natural voice interaction – it can proactively start a conversation;

-- Scene understanding – it uses vision to enhance the beam-forming microphone by visually analyzing the surrounding environment.
+- Scene understanding – it uses vision to enhance the beam-forming microphone by visually analyzing the surrounding environment;

-- Expressive Visual Interaction System – communicates with you through a custom built circular LED display.
+- Expressive Visual Interaction System – communicates with you through a custom-built circular LED display;

 - Emotional character engine – Olly can understand your facial expressions, vocal intonations, and verbal patterns.
-This allows it to move and talk to you in an unprecedented way.
+This allows it to move and talk to you in an unprecedented way;

 - Activity recognition – Olly acknowledges what you’re doing and can also learn the intention behind it.